What Are Sedatives and Tranquilizers?

 It’s very important to avoid dangerous drug interactions with antipsychotics.
 Unfortunately, research shows that about 17% of people who use them also use cocaine, alcohol, meth, or opioids.

-Anti-anxiety agents – These drugs are also known as anxiolytics, and they work by altering the brain’s messaging system.
+Anti-anxiety drugs are also known as anxiolytics, and they work by altering the brain’s messaging system.
 Benzodiazepines are included in this class.
+They work by enhancing the effects of GABA, a neurotransmitter that helps to calm down excessive activity in the brain.

 What Does Addiction to Sedatives or Tranquilizers Look Like?